awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

        --db-cluster-identifier $CLUSTER_ID --db-instance-class $INSTANCE_CLASS
      ```

 1. Verify that a cluster you created or restored has the parallel query feature available\.

-    For Aurora MySQL 1\.23 and 2\.09 or higher: Check that the `aurora_parallel_query` configuration setting exists\.
+   Check that the `aurora_parallel_query` configuration setting exists\.
 If this setting has the value 1, parallel query is ready for you to use\.
 If this setting has the value 0, set it to 1 before you can use parallel query\.
 Either way, the cluster is capable of performing parallel queries\.

    ```
    mysql> select @@aurora_parallel_query;